-The MerCruiser engine is equipped with a sight tube which gives visible evidence of a ruptured fuel pump diaphragm.
+Some engines are equipped with a sight tube which gives visible evidence of a ruptured fuel pump diaphragm.
 If fuel is visible in tube, fuel pump should be replaced by an authorized marine mechanic.

 Drive Unit

 Refer to your Engine Operation and Maintenance Manual for recommended service, scheduled maintenance, repair and fluid check intervals.